-MEMA has spent over \$150,000 during the fiscal year 2021 (FY21) alone. replacing outdated infrastructure and systems.
-MEMA also conducted safety inspections and corrected numerous safety issues as a result of the aging infrastructure.
-The State Emergency Logistics Operation

-Center (SELOC) purchase was accomplished in September of 2020 to meet the warehouse operational needs for the COVID-19 pandemic and store the State's sixty (60) day PPE stockpile.
+MEMA has spent over \$336,000 replacing outdated infrastructure and systems during the fiscal year 2022.
+MEMA has also conducted safety inspections and corrected numerous safety issues to the aging infrastructure.
+The purchase of the State Emergency Logistics Operation Center was accomplished in September of 2020 to meet the state's operational needs for the COVID-19 pandemic and warehouse the state's sixty-day Personal Protective Equipment stockpile.

-A major MEMA success in reducing administrative costs results from applying new technology to reduce labor costs and speed up business processes.
-This often requires an increased short-term investment in hardware and software to ensure longer-term efficiencies better.
+A major MEMA success in reducing administrative costs resulted from applying new technology and bringing efficiencies to speed up business processes.
 Significant investments in new electronic systems often require many years to amortize and return savings.
-Anticipated The projected improvements in efficiency projected presented in this plan are based on many assumptions regarding the projected time cost needed and costs duration associated with the development and installation of new systems.
+The projected improvements in efficiency are based on many assumptions regarding the projected time cost and cost duration associated with the development and installation of new systems.
 Although these assumptions, projections, and objectives are reasonable, a great deal of uncertainty and risk are associated with them.
 Efforts to overcome these uncertainties include expanding management controls in the development process, expanding the use of outside experts, involving users extensively in identifying system requirements, making maximum use of off-the-shelf software, using state-of-the-art development tools and procedures, and using third-party evaluation and cost estimates.

-MEMA utilizes staff and technology to ensure the operation of our programs and the internal operations of those programs are practical and efficient.
+MEMA utilizes staff and technology to ensure the operation of programs and the internal operations of those programs are practical and efficient.

 MEMA uses information and project management systems, whereby assigned work can be readily and continuously tracked.
 These systems provide accountability through management tools designed to assist in managing workloads.
-Managers can evaluate a group's or an individual's area of accountability, productivity, commitments, schedules, and other pertinent information.
-Numerous Standard Operating Procedures (SOPs) and checklists have been developed to ensure state and federal requirements are met and best practices are used efficiently and effectively.
+Managers can evaluate a group's or individual areas of accountability, productivity, commitments, schedules, and other pertinent information.
+Numerous Standard Operating Procedures and checklists have been developed to ensure state and federal requirements are met and best practices are used efficiently and effectively.
 Files are maintained to ensure accountability and transparency.
-For federally delegated programs, MEMA participates with FEMA, the Department of Homeland Security (DHS), and other various federal oversight evaluation programs, including the State Review Framework, which evaluates program effectiveness and consistency.
+MEMA participates with the Federal Emergency Management Agency, the Department of Homeland Security, and other federal oversight evaluation programs, including the State Review Framework, which evaluates program effectiveness and consistency for federally delegated programs.
 MEMA programs undergo periodic reviews of financial records and program compliance.
 These reviews and audits can be conducted by federal entities, the Office of the State Auditor, or independent audit firms.